kpirabaharan/AI-SaaS/README.md

 ## Deploy to production

-`bunx sst deploy --stage prod`: This command deploys the AI SaaS platform to Amazon Web Services (AWS) using the Serverless Stack (SST) framework.
+`npx sst deploy --stage prod`: This command deploys the AI SaaS platform to Amazon Web Services (AWS) using the Serverless Stack (SST) framework.
 The --stage prod flag specifies that the deployment is intended for the production stage, ensuring that the resources are provisioned in the production environment.

 ## Technologies Used